RIM-161 Standard Missile 3: Missile defense

 In September 2009, President Obama announced plans to scrap plans for missile defense sites in East Europe, in favor of missile defense systems located on US Navy warships.
 On 18 September 2009, Russian Prime Minister Putin welcomed Obama's plans for missile defense which may include stationing American Aegis armed warships in the Black Sea.
 This deployment began to occur that same month, with the deployment of Aegis-equipped warships with the RIM-161 SM-3 missile system, which complements the Patriot systems already deployed by American units.

 In February 2013, a SM-3 intercepted a test IRBM target using tracking data from a satellite for the first time.
 On 23 April 2014, Raytheon announced that the U.S. Navy and the Missile Defense Agency had started to deploy the SM-3 Block 1B missile operationally.
 The deployment starts the second phase of the Phased Adaptive Approach (PAA) adopted in 2009 to protect Europe from Iranian ballistic missile threats.
 In the Far East the US Navy and Japan plan to deploy increased numbers of the next generation SM-3 Block IIA weapons on their ships.

+The first use of the SM-3 in combat occurred during the April 2024 Iranian strikes against Israel.
+USS Carney and USS Arleigh Burke used four to seven missiles to shoot down at least six Iranian ballistic missiles.